 You do not want or need to be accused of having unduly influenced your parent in the making of their Will.

 Knowledge and approval of Will contents

-Even if there is no allegation of undue influence a court can refuse to grant Probate for a Will if it isn’t satisfied that the will maker knew and approved of the contents of the Will a court may still refuse a Grant.
+Even if there is no allegation of undue influence a court can refuse to grant Probate.
+If it isn’t satisfied that the will maker knew and approved of the contents of the Will a court may still refuse a Grant.

 This is especially so if the will maker does not understand English.
 It may also happen if the will maker is elderly.

-So even if there is no question of undue influence creating a will for someone else can be a problem if you are not able to prove the he/she knew and approved of the contents in the Will.
+So even if there is no question of undue influence creating a will for someone else can be set aside.

 If you have been involved in the creation of a Will for someone else you can take steps to reduce the risk of the Will being disputed and set aside.

 Firstly, you arrange for the will maker to receive independent legal advice from a lawyer before signing the Will.
 Ideally have an independent lawyer witness the Will signing.

-Unless the will maker is provided with independent legal advice it will always be possible for the will to be challenged and set aside.
+Unless the will maker is provided with independent legal advice the will may be challenged and set aside.

 In case of doubt get a lawyer to draw up the Will.
 It’ll be much cheaper than the Will ending up in litigation.